uixcherry/Forge.WelcomeUI/README.md

 1. Download the latest release of the plugin.
 2. Place the plugin DLL file into the `Plugins` folder of your Unturned server.
-3. Configure the plugin settings in `Rocket.toml`.
+3. Configure the plugin settings in `Forge.WelcomeUI.configuration.xml`.
 4. Restart the server.

 ## Contact